hundredyearfarms/Hundred-Year-Farms/README.md

 Use of the BIM-IFC5 standard should be especially useful to agroforestry projects in regions where that standard is also used by local government for the surrounding public works (roads, drainage, other infrastructure).
 This git repository will hold the workflow and associated FreeCAD/Blender models as they develop.

-**Biomass - Carbon-negative cogeneration of heat, power, and treated water**
+**Crops and Biomass - Carbon-negative cogeneration of heat, power, and treated water**

 Small-farm agroforestry produces significant amounts of waste biomass that must be managed.
 Through gassification this waste can be used to produce heat (e.g. for greenhouses), gas, electricity, treated water, and with some designs, fertilizer and [char](https://biochar-international.org/sustainability-climate-change/) (solid carbon) which can be used as a soil ammendment or sold as a [product](https://national-carbon.com/).
 A schematic showing the long-term design objectives for our greenhouse integrated application is shown below.